What is a ketogenic diet?

 - Increases the good cholesterol circulating in our bodies which in turn reduces bad cholesterol

-The diet does this by increasing the amount of good fat we eat such as nuts and cutting out bad examples of carbohydrates such as white bread, pasta and sugar.
-By eating larger amounts of ‘good’ fats, it is thought our desire to eat is reduced, so less calories are consumed.
+The diet does this by increasing the amount of good fat we eat such as nuts and cutting out bad examples of carbohydrates such as white bread, pasta, and sugar.
+By eating larger amounts of ‘good’ fats, it is thought our desire to eat is reduced, so fewer calories are consumed.

 The Disadvantages of The Ketogenic Diet

 As with most things in life, the ketogenic diet is not perfect and for this reason may not be suitable for everybody.

 One side effect which can affect people who are just starting out on the ketogenic diet is keto-flu.